-If you’re regretting a food blow-out (aka holiday meals), or just want to feel refreshed, this cucumber ginger lemonade is for you.
+If you’re regretting a food blow-out (aka holiday meals), or just want to feel refreshed and hydrated on warm-weather days, this cucumber ginger lemonade is for you.

 It’s all about the hydration.
 The high water content (they’re 90% water, in fact) of cucumbers might make them less nutrient-dense than, say, kale, but they have still have plenty of food value.
 Cucumbers are a good source of silica, for example, a trace mineral that’s beneficial for the skin and hair.